 Evidence may be in the form of powders, capsules, tablets, vegetable matter and paraphernalia, as well as any solid, liquid, or vapor that could contain a chemical to be identified.
 On average the forensic chemistry section receives approximately 20,000 cases per year.

 Techniques used in the forensic chemistry section include Thin-Layer Chromatography (TLC), Energy Dispersive X-Ray Fluorescence (XRF), Gas Chromatography (GC), Fourier Transform Infrared Spectroscopy (FTIR), and Gas Chromatography-Mass Spectroscopy (GC-MS) to qualitatively analyze the samples.
-Gas Chromatography (GC) is typically the method of choice if quantitative analysis is necessary.

 The forensic chemist may testify in municipal, circuit, and federal court as needed regarding the laboratory results.